google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 65535 | reserved                  |
 |-------+---------------------------|

-TBD: policy for adding to the registry
+A public specification,as described in [RFC5226], is required for new values proposed for this registry.
+An Expert should review the proposal, to ensure the public specification is detailed enough for interoperable implementations.

 ## SCT Extensions    {#sct_extension_types}